gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

         - It tells you how to test something which it shouldn’t do really
     - Partitions at 0, 20, 200, some sort of max integer
         - Things should happen same way inside each partition

+## Day 14 Feb 6, 2018

+- if there is previous working application, you can perform parallel testing